muhammadfikri13/muhammadfikri13.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Under Graduate of Computer Systems with a keen interest in the realms of `cloud computing`, `design`, and an avid enthusiasm for the latest advancements.
+Fresh Graduate of Computer Systems with a keen interest in the realms of `cloud computing`, `design`, and an avid enthusiasm for the latest advancements.
 Successfully accomplished the Capstone Project at [Bangkit Academy](https://grow.google/intl/id_id/bangkit) 2023, excelling as a Cloud Engineer.

 I earned the prestigious Gold Prize in an international competition at [IPITEX](https://ipitex.nrct.go.th/) (Intellectual Property, Invention, Innovation and Technology Exposition), as well as a Gold Medal at the World Young Inventors Exhibition ([WYIE](https://itex.com.my/blog/wyie/)) in 2023.